-Whaddon C of E First School Equality Information and Objectives Statement 2020-2021
+Whaddon C of E School Equality Information and Objectives Statement 2024-2025

 Public Sector Equality Duty